Intro in Services Framework

 logger.LogInformation("Requested min value, got {Min}", min.Data);

-Make a request of the max
+Make a request of the max endpoint of the minmax service, within the minmax group.

 var max = await nats.RequestAsync<int[], int>("minmax.max", new[]